 What is essential for your equipment when you are out and about in the mountains?

-Which is your favourite Zanier model?
+Which is your favorite Zanier model?

 What are the plans for the future?

 “The future looks like this: the time has now come when the first animals are already getting old.
-Vallu is 9, Lilli will be 11.
+Vallu will be 11.
 Vallu will surely run along for another 2-3 years.
-The female Lilli will be dropped this winter.
-I am now working with two Ukrainian huskies that are quite well integrated.
-That brings us back to 9 huskies in the pack.
-I will phase out my pack and in five years I will only be travelling with four huskies.
-I think I will be ready for a change by then.
-I want to keep changing.
+I am now working with two Ukrainian huskies that are quite well integrated “I want to be ready for a change by then.
 That is a very, very important value in my life.
-I also want to have more time for my family.
 And a pack like that is a lot of responsibility and requires a lot of attention and time.”

 What message would you like to give to your guests?